Foolock/routing_QKD/baseline_multiple_TN_min_cost_max_flow/readme.md

 - 4/6/10:25PM
   1. dynamic local routing finish.
 But the result does not outperform the static a lot.
 Sometimes it is even worse
   2. also, results from static local routing is around 3X worse than global routing.
 But in the paper it said their results are similar

-- 4/8/1:26PM
-  1. solve a bug in dynamic local routing.
-Performance is around 3X better now.
-Still worse than dynamic global routing but better than static global routing at most of the time.